AlibabaCloudDocs/iotedge/intl.en-US/Link IoT Edge/User Guide/Connect devices to Link IoT Edge/Publish drivers/Publish built-in drivers.md

 Link IoT Edge provides the led\_driver sample driver.
 For more information, visit [led\_driver source code](https://github.com/aliyun/linkedge-thing-access-sdk-c/tree/master/demo).
 You can use the sample driver for testing and debugging.

-1. Create an edge instance and connect the edge gateway to IoT Platform.
+1. Create an edge instance and connect the edge gateway to Link IoT Edge.
 For more information, see [Set up environments](/intl.en-US/Link IoT Edge/User Guide/Set up environments/Link IoT Edge Pro Edition/Install Link IoT Edge on Ubuntu 16.04.md).

 2. Log on to the gateway and run the following command to create a driver directory: